jonmcwong/IoTube_Web/README.md

 In the following repository you will find the following code:

 1. IoTUBE Dashboard and Marketing website
-2. Raspberry Pi Zero scripts
+2. Raspberry Pi Zero scripts  - https://github.com/jonmcwong/IoTube_Pi/commit/342a252bbccd632ce67abb02ccc44b994f21d5a6 (Separate Repo)

-Download this repository to run the Dashboard Locally and to properly view the Raspberry Pi Scripts.
+Download this repository to run the Dashboard Locally and follow the link above to view the Raspberry Pi Scripts.

 #### Dashboard